jjmccollum/jude-nmf/README.md

 ### Basic Usage

-To initialize the NMF classifer on the Python command line, enter the command `nc = NmfClassifier()`.
+To initialize the NMF classifier on the Python command line, enter the command `nc = NmfClassifier()`.
 The initializer accepts optional parameters related to preprocessing collation data.
-For instance, the command `nc = NmfClassifer(min_extant=300, min_support=2, use_tfidf=True)` will initialize a classifier that will set aside MSS with fewer than 300 extant readings as fragmentary, exclude readings attested by fewer than two MSS (i.e., singular readings), and use TF-IDF weighting rather than uniform (0-1) weights for readings.
+For instance, the command `nc = NmfClassifier(min_extant=300, min_support=2, use_tfidf=True)` will initialize a classifier that will set aside MSS with fewer than 300 extant readings as fragmentary, exclude readings attested by fewer than two MSS (i.e., singular readings), and use TF-IDF weighting rather than uniform (0-1) weights for readings.
 The default settings are `min_extant=1`, `min_support=1`, and `use_tfidf=False`.

 Once the NMF classifier is initialized, the first step is to read in the input collation data file.
 If the name of the file is `jude_collation.xlsx` and it is located in the data directory parallel to the directory containing this script, then the command to enter will look like `nc.read('../data/jude_collation.xlsx')`.
 The classifier will read in the collation data from the file, removing rows for readings with too little MS support and splitting the collation matrix into one matrix for MSS with enough extant readings and another for "fragmentary" MSS without enough extant readings.